callummcdougall/computational-thread-art/README.md

 # Algorithm Examples

 In previous sections, I've described how to choose your own parameters and run your own program.
 However, there are lots of things to consider and it might feel a bit daunting, which is why I've included some files of example pieces I've made.
 Each file includes the functions that I ran, the images that I used, and the computer output that it generated.
 Hopefully you'll be able to try running these, and get an idea for how the algorithm works.
-If they aren't working for you, please send me a message and I'd be happy to help!
+Hopefully these should all work out of the box, if any of them don't then please let me know.

+I'm going to assume most people reading this are only interested in generating the computer output rather than the actual physical pieces, which is why I haven't included this part of the code in the examples.
+If anyone reading this is interested in getting the actual threading instructions, please send me a message and I can include this too.

 # Final thoughts